Google Logo

 Multi-pitch activities

-Multi-pitch activities involve routes that require more than one length of rope to include and often involve extended ascents.
+Multi-pitch activities involve routes that require more than one length of rope and often involve extended ascents.
 Due to their technical nature, they are more challenging and involve a higher degree of risk.
 Consequently, specialist insurance makes sense in these instances.

 Instructing or guiding